Statement addressing Slavery and Human Trafficking for FY2019- 2020

 The Bank supports and acknowledges the requirements of the Modern Slavery Act 2015 (“the Act”) and takes the necessary steps to ensure compliance within the organisation and its supply chain.

-The Bank has established a policy on anti-slavery and human trafficking, which is reviewed annually, and was last approved at the Board Conduct Risk Committee in March 2019.
+The Bank has established a policy on slavery and human trafficking, which is reviewed annually, and was last approved at the Board Conduct Risk Committee in March 2020.
 The policy states that the Bank will not support or deal with any businesses knowingly involved in slavery or human trafficking.
-Further, the Bank will take steps to ensure that the risk of slavery and human trafficking taking place within its customers, employees of the Bank and suppliers is appropriately mitigated.
+Further, the Bank will take steps to ensure that the risk of slavery and human trafficking taking place within the employees of the Bank, its customers and suppliers is appropriately mitigated.

 Given the regulated nature of our business, and the fact that we do not have extended supply chains or obtain material services from suppliers in high risk countries, overall, we have a low risk of modern slavery and human trafficking within our business operations and supply chain.
 Notwithstanding this, we actively seek to improve our controls within this area and we remain committed to doing everything we reasonably can to contribute toward helping eradicate modern slavery and human trafficking.

 The Bank has a Code of Personal Conduct (“the Code”) designed to provide guidance and support to staff members and to foster and strengthen our corporate culture.
-One of the key four pillars of the Code, which defines the Bank’s cultural values, is our responsibilities and commitment towards our customers, people and suppliers.
+One of the key four pillars of the Code, which defines the Bank’s cultural values, is our responsibilities and commitment towards our people, customers and suppliers.

 The Bank is an equal opportunities employer and is committed to providing equal opportunities and avoiding unlawful discrimination.
-The Bank applies the national minimum wage to its employees living in UK.
+The Bank adheres to the UK Government’s National Minimum Wage policy in respect of its employees living in UK.

 The Bank has a well-established Raising Concerns (Whistleblowing) Policy in place.
 The policy offers guidance to employees on disclosing any form of malpractice or a material breach of the Bank’s policies, as well as assurance on how those raising a concern will be protected from victimisation, retaliation or being otherwise disadvantaged.
-The policy was further enhanced to include specific reference to sexual harassment, anti-slavery and human trafficking.
+The policy provides specific reference to sexual harassment, anti-slavery and human trafficking.

 The Code highlights that all supplier relationships should be conducted in a professional, impartial and competitive manner.
 The Code specifies that suppliers form an important link in the supply chain in providing professional services to our customers, hence the treatment of their employees on our premises or off-site has to be on par with our own staff and our own cultural and corporate standards.

-Since the last statement was published, the Bank has introduced additional controls such as, undertaking annual AML and name screening checks for all suppliers.
+The Bank undertakes additional controls such as, undertaking annual AML and name screening checks for all suppliers.
 This is to reduce the risk of entering into commercial arrangements with suppliers that pose an unacceptable risk of the Bank being used for the facilitation of financial crime and fraud, including modern slavery.

 The Bank has adopted a risk-based approach to accepting new customers and managing existing customers.
 As per the anti-money laundering and financial crime framework of the Bank, an appropriate level of due-diligence is undertaken depending on the nature of customer relationship and risk rating assessment carried out.
 In cases where the risk assessment indicates a high risk, an adverse media search is conducted.
 Compliance with the requirements of the Financial Crime Prevention Manual is reviewed through risk based monitoring reviews undertaken by the Compliance and the Internal Audit function of the Bank.
 Again, these checks are to reduce the risk of the on-boarding of customers that pose an unacceptable risk to the Bank of being used for the facilitation of financial crime, fraud and activities related to slavery and human trafficking.